ras52/bootstrap/stage-3/README.txt

 in a new memory page being allocated for every block of memory allocated.
 For the present purpose this is acceptable, but it will rapidly cease to be as code becomes more complex.
-However, at present there is a strong disincentive to implement a better malloc
+However, at present there is a strong disincentive to implementing a better malloc
 implementation: that there is no mechanism for code reuse.
 Bug fixes or improvements to the implementation will tend to get lost or incorrectly applied to the multiple copies scattered around the code.